Tiltify/api/docs/endpoints/users-id.md

 # GET /users/:id

-Retrieves a specific user by ID.
+Retrieves a specific user by ID or slug

 ```js
 {